jamboree/cout/_posts/2014-07-21-pack-unpack-without-using-tuple.md

 You can use normal function template instead of generic lambda here, but I'd like to use lambda when possible since it may provide some benefit over function template, for example, the symbol names of lambda are in general shorter than those of template functions, and it's also a effective factor of compile/link time.

-We're almost done here, it's about time to test.
+We're almost done here.
 Let's write a special class `A` to test the behavior:

 {% highlight c++ %}
 struct A